 The distressed finish won't be even.
 Some parts will be more textured than others. | The finish will be even and consistent. |

-How To Distress Furniture With Chalk Paint?
+How To Distress Chalk Paint Furniture?

-Method 1: Dry Sand
+1. Dry Sand

 - Ultrafine-grit sandpaper